noiseprotocol/noise_spec/noise.md

 Following this `Fission()` splits off a separate session so both parties can send a stream of messages.
 To indicate they have finished sending data they each send a message with branch number 255.

+**`Noise_Curve25519_AES-GCM_InteractiveIK_TwoStreams_Conventional`**

+with branch to

+**`Noise_Curve25519_AES-GCM_InteractiveXX_TwoStreams_Conventional`:**

+This protocol is used when the client wants to run an abbreviated handshake (InteractiveIK) and send some encrypted extensions in her first message.
+If the server has changed its static key and can't decrypt that message, it will branch to InteractiveXX.
+The initiator's first handshake message is:

+ * 1-byte zero branch number of handshake message
+ * 2-byte length field for the handshake message
+ * 32-byte Curve25519 ephemeral public key
+ * 48-byte encrypted Curve25519 static public key (+16 bytes for GCM MAC)
+ * Encrypted payload - minimum 18 bytes

+The responder may continue with the IK handshake by returning branch zero:

+ * 1-byte zero branch number of handshake message
+ * 2-byte length field for the handshake message
+ * 32-byte Curve25519 ephemeral public key
+ * Encrypted payload - minimum 18 bytes

+Or the responder may switch to branch 1, and return the responder handshake message from above.
+If the receiver receives a branch 1 message, she re-initializes the session with the new name, and then sends the final InteractiveXX handshake message.

 10. Security Considerations
 ===========================